Back to Blog

 • weekly for background monitoring

-1. Use the procurement prompt.
+1. Use the procurement prompt above.

-2. Share a daily digest with the bid team.
+3. Share a daily digest with the bid team.

 Start monitoring procurement pages proactively